Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Introduction

 \section{Introduction}

-Cooperative multi-agent reinforcement learning (c-MARL) \citep{lowe2017maddpg, rashid2018qmix, yu2021mappo, kuba2021hatrpo} has shown remarkable efficacy in managing groups of agents with aligned interests within intricate environments such as StarCraft II \citep{vinyals2019alphastar} and DOTA II \citep{berner2019openaifive}.
+Cooperative multi-agent reinforcement learning (c-MARL) \citep{rashid2018qmix, yu2021mappo, kuba2021hatrpo} has shown remarkable efficacy in managing groups of agents with aligned interests in complex tasks \citep{vinyals2019alphastar, berner2019openaifive}.
 Nevertheless, real-world applications often deviates from the presumption of full cooperation.
-For instance, in robot swarm control \citep{peng2021facmac, huttenrauch2019swarm}, individual robots may act unpredictably due to hardware or software malfunctions, or even display worst-case adversarial actions if they are compromised by a \emph{non-oblivious} adversary \citep{giray2013hijacking, ly2021hijacking, gleave2019iclr2020advpolicy, lin2020stateadv, dinh2023nonoblivious}.
+In robot swarm control \citep{huttenrauch2019swarm}, individual robots may act unpredictably due to hardware or software malfunctions, or even display worst-case adversarial actions if compromised by a \emph{non-oblivious} adversary \citep{gleave2019iclr2020advpolicy, lin2020stateadv, dinh2023nonoblivious,liu2019perceptual,liu2020spatiotemporal,liu2020bias,liu2023x,wang2021dual}.
 Such \emph{uncertainty of allies} undermine the cooperative premise of c-MARL, rendering the learned policy non-robust.

-In single-agent reinforcement learning (RL), robustness under uncertainty is addressed through a maximin optimization between an uncertainty set and a robust agent within the framework of robust Markov Decision Processes (MDPs) \citep{nilim2005robustMDP3, iyengar2005robustMDP4, wiesemann2013robustMDP5, tamar2013robustMDP6, pinto2017rarl, tessler2019actionrobustmannor, mankowitz2019robustMDP1, zhang2020samdp, wang2020robustreward, xie2022robustMDP2}.
+In single-agent reinforcement learning (RL), robustness under uncertainty is addressed through a maximin optimization between an uncertainty set and a robust agent within the framework of robust Markov Decision Processes (MDPs) \citep{nilim2005robustMDP3, iyengar2005robustMDP4, wiesemann2013robustMDP5, pinto2017rarl, tessler2019actionrobustmannor, zhang2020samdp}.
 However, ensuring robustness in c-MARL when dealing with uncertain allies presents a greater challenge.
 This is largely due to the potential for \emph{Byzantine failure} \citep{yin2018byzantine, xue2021byzantine}, situations where defenders are left in the dark regarding which ally may be compromised and what their resulting actions might be.